Psy-Fer/ccflux/docs/src/troubleshooting.md

 **Steps to diagnose:**

-1. Check `errors.log` for any errors.
+1. **Check `activity.log` first.** If it shows `no credentials — create ...`, the config file wasn't found or is in the wrong location.
+If the log doesn't exist at all, the hooks never fired — see below.

+2. **Did you reload plugins and start a fresh session?**
+   Plugin hooks only apply to sessions started *after* the plugin is loaded.
+If you skipped this step:
+   - Run `/plugins reload` in your current CC session
+   - Exit that session
+   - Start a new session

-2. Confirm the plugin is installed in the right CC config directory.
+3. Confirm the plugin is installed in the right CC config directory.
 If you use a custom alias, make sure the plugin is in the matching plugins directory.

-3. Confirm the endpoint is correct.
-Test it directly:
+4. Confirm the endpoint is reachable:
    ```bash
    curl https://ccflux.example.org/health
    # expect: {"status":"ok","db":"ok"}
    ```

-4. Check whether an offset file was created:
+5. Check whether an offset file was created:
    ```bash
    ls ~/.claude/ccflux/*.offset
    ```